-This year, YES has started the process of recruiting eight new young people for the GoGreen allotment.
+Throughout 2022, YES has started the process of recruiting eight new young people for the GoGreen allotment.
 As well as this, it has engaged with a local secure mental health unit where young people can visit the garden as part of their education and rehab.

 What is GoGreen?

 The GoGreen project is a community garden in Colchester where young people can go to spend time outside and nurture everything growing there.